FISCO-BCOS/FISCO-BCOS-DOC/en/docs/sdk/sdk.md

 #### CRUDService
 SDK supports CRUD (Create/Retrieve/Updata/Delete) operations.
 CRUDService of table include create, insert, retrieve, update and delete.
 Here are its APIs:
 - **int createTable(Table table)：** create table and table object, set the name of table, main key field and other fields; names of other fields are character strings separated by comma; return table status value, return 0 when it is created successfully.
-- **int insert(Table table, Entry entry)：** insert records, offer table object adn Entry object, set table name and main key name; Entry is map object, offer inserted field name and its value, main key field is necessary; return the number of inserted records.
+- **int insert(Table table, Entry entry)：** insert records, offer table object and Entry object, set table name and main key name; Entry is map object, offer inserted field name and its value, main key field is necessary; return the number of inserted records.
 - **int update(Table table, Entry entry, Condition condition)：** update records, offer table object, Entry object, Condition object.
 Table object needs to be set with table name and main key field name; Entry is map object, offer new field name and value; Condition object can set new conditions； return the number of new records.
 - **List\<Map\<String, String\>\> select(Table table, Condition condition)：** retrieve records, offer table object and Condition object.
 Table object needs to be set with table name and main key field name; Condition object can set condition for retrieving; return the retrieved record.
 - **int remove(Table table, Condition condition)：** remove records, offer table object and Condition object.
 Table object needs to be set with table name and main key field name; Condition object can set conditions for removing; remove the number of removed records.